MicrosoftDocs/win32-pr.de-de/desktop-src/direct3dhlsl/sm5-object-rwbyteaddressbuffer-interlockedcomparestore.md

 ---
-title: 'Rwbyteaddressbuffer:: interlockedcomparestore-Funktion'
+title: RWByteAddressBuffer::InterlockedCompareStore-Funktion
-description: Vergleicht die Eingabe atomarisch mit dem Vergleichswert. ms.assetid: d82a73b6-24a5-4eb3-9f20-15ba263c93d0
+description: Ccompares the input to the comparison value, atomically( Ccompares the input to the comparison value, atomically). ms.assetid: d82a73b6-24a5-4eb3-9f20-15ba263c93d0
 keywords:
-- Interlockedcomparestore-Funktion HLSL
+- InterlockedCompareStore-Funktion HLSL
 topic_type:
 - apiref
 api_name: